Shashi0989/Pythia/R.md

 ```
 `pythia.info.weight()` retrieves this event's Monte Carlo weight.
 `tree->Fill()` is the moment every currently-set branch variable is
 copied into a new row of the tree.
+Immediately before this, the source
+carries an explicit comment recording the design decision: every
+cross-particle derived quantity that used to be computed here (`dEta_WZ`,
+`dPhi_WZ`, `dY_WZ`, `M_WZ`, `pT_WZ`, `sT`, every lepton-level Δφ,
+`pT_imbalance`, …) is now computed in the Python analysis layer's
+`load()` functions instead, directly from the raw branches above — this
+file only ever writes what PYTHIA measured.

 ### Wrap-up